WalterCigana/omrails/README.md

 ## One month Rails

-s
-Sample application README
+Sample application README for omRails

-another test
+Walter Cigana